A guided tour of the newest Slack improvements

 A handy feature from the old Slack interface was the activity tab, which tracked each time you were mentioned by username or received an emoji reaction to your messages.
 This same info is now neatly folded into the Mentions & reactions section of your sidebar.

-If you prefer to view this on the right-hand side of your app, like the old activity tab, click on the icon shown above.
+If you prefer to view this on the right side of your app, like the old activity tab, click the icon shown above.
 This will dock the mentions and reactions feed as you move through channels and other views in the app.

 People: your new employee directory

-The People view, accessible through your sidebar, is a full employee directory (and when your colleagues upload a profile photo, a fantastic-looking one).
-Clicking into each profile reveals a flash-card-like bio that will help you to get to know your colleagues.
+The People view, accessible through your sidebar, is a full employee directory (and when your coworkers upload a profile photo, a fantastic-looking one).
+Clicking into each profile reveals a flash-card-like bio that will help you get to know your coworkers.

-The search box at the top will account for any text that is mentioned in someone’s profile.
-So if you need to find your CEO’s executive assistant, a search for ‘assistant’ will likely find the person that you need.
+The search box at the top will account for any text mentioned in someone’s profile.
+So if you need to find your CEO’s executive assistant, a search for “assistant” will likely find the person you need.

 History is easier to find

-At the top of the app, to the left-hand side of the search area, is a clock icon.
-This will give you a list of all the recent conversations and channels that you’ve seen in Slack.
+At the top of the app to the left of the search area is a clock icon.
+This will give you a list of all the recent conversations and channels you’ve seen in Slack.
 I’ve found myself relying on this feature often.
 Who sent me a DM right before I left for lunch?
 Oh right, it’s in my history, four items down from the top.

-The adjacent arrow buttons help you to move forwards and backwards in your history (much like a web browser), but there’s nothing quite like being able to see your last ten locations with a single click.
+The adjacent arrow buttons help you move forward and back in your history (much like a web browser), but there’s nothing quite like being able to see your last 10 locations in a single click.

 Track your drafts